Jerry23011/VirusTotal-macOS/README.md

 ## Features
 - Upload files and URLs to VirusTotal
 - View Analysis Report on VirusTotal
-- View the Analysis Report in app
+- View Analysis Reports in app
 - Check API quota
 - Remove tracking query in URL
 - System Service support for both URLs and files